INDIVIDUAL

 Email Gabriela

 Licensed Psychologist, Co-Founder of Prickly Pear, and Director of Clinical Services and Networking, Gabriela Hurtado Alvarado specializes in the assessment and treatment of anxiety, depression, trauma, self-harm, and suicidality.
 She shares, “When we experience intense emotions that result from life stress, transitions, or past experiences, it can be difficult to find or feel hope.
 You don’t have to do this alone though.
 I work alongside my clients in order to re-connect them to their strengths and to build a strong positive relationship with themselves.”
 Dr. Hurtado believes that the journey to healing is a unique experience for each person who experiences it and that understanding the story of her clients and how they view the world around them is vital to her ability to treat them.
 “I work with my clients to create a safe space where they can better express and understand themselves in order to create a fulfilling life.”
 Dr. Hurtado is able to provide services in English and Spanish and is committed to providing treatments and assessments to individuals with diverse identities.
-Dr. Hurtado is not currently taking any new clients.

 Clinical Therapist

-Email Janeth
+Email Rasley

 Clinical Therapist